1996ArticlesBreak/Flow 1

 Initially it was less a question of pooling knowledge than the accumulation of our uncertainties.

-The process of reading and meander-thinking about D&G leads the reader to follow through concepts into each other.
-There is no simple tinear thread to follow, Anti-Oedipus doesn’t build up towards a resolved climax, it curls back on itself into some sustaining plateau phase.
-Themes, narrative events, build into concepts and then the concepts re-transform the themes.
-If the unconscious is machinic, it is dynamical rather than mechanical, a combined formation producing a surplus of infinite variabilities.
+The process of reading and meander-thinking about D&G leads the reader to follow through concepts into and through each other.
+There is no simple linear thread to follow.
+Anti-Oedipus doesn’t build up towards a resolved climax, it curls back on itself and becomes a sustaining plateau phase.
+Themes and citations, axioms and improvisations, build into concepts and then the concepts re-transform the themes.
+If the unconscious is machinic, as D&G suggest, then it is dynamical rather than spiritual or biological; a combinatorial formation of memories and feelings producing a surplus of infinite variabilities.
 Jolts that pulse.
-In Anti-Oedipus there is repetition accruing meaning with each cycle.
-And like music there is this intuitive understanding as a phrase sets off the memory of another phrase.
-There is nothing that doesn’t connect, a kind of opening out from no centre.
-In this way Anti-Oedipus is a very undisciplined text: there is a dissolution of categories of knowledge, a multiple juxtaposition of psychoanalysis, marxism, anthropology, history, literature, mathematics.
-All of which has the effect of a breaking up of the institutional structures that mask society and the offering of an immersion in a plurality of experimental spheres.
+Recovered memories.
+In Anti-Oedipus there is a repetition that accrues meaning with each cycle.
+And like music there is this intuitive understanding as a refrain sets off the memory of another refrain.
+There is nothing that doesn’t connect: a kind of acentric diffusion.
+In this way Anti-Oedipus is a very undisciplined text: there is a dissolution of categories of knowledge, eclectic juxtapositions of psychoanalysis, marxism, anthropology, history, literature, mathematics.
+All of which has the effect of a breaking up of the institutional structures that mask society and offerings its reader-operators an immersion in a plurality of experimental spheres.
 Machinic unconscious.
-One of the major results of this form is that the writing of D&G transmits self-confidence, its experimental aims allows readers to lose themselves in non-understanding…to recognise that knowledge always killed desire, destroying the unknown.
-This is a crucial aspect of schizo-politics in that it infers that there is always a new beginning, there is never any standing still, never an enrichment in what is already known but an uncertainty that functions to ward off dogmatic stasis: become a no-one a know- nought.
+One of the major results of this form is that the writing of D&G transmits self-confidence, its experimental aims allows readers to lose themselves in non-understanding… to recognise that knowledge always kills desire, destroys the unknown.
+This is a crucial aspect of schizo-politics in that it infers that there is always a new beginning, there is never any standing still, never an enrichment by means of the already known, but an uncertainty that functions to ward off dogmatic stasis: become a no-one, a know-nought.
 If the body without organs is not read literally as an inhuman concept but as a smooth, decoded space, then coming up against the limits of a personal knowledge the reader’s mind is continually made ‘empty’ and receptive.
-This form increases the communication because the reader is aware that the authors are not interested in some ulterior coherency that tends towards the Universal but the promotion of an experimental thinking – concepts should not solidify into ‘formalised theories’…but should function as part of the collective arrangements of enunciation which produce them.
+This form increases communication because the reader is aware that the authors are not interested in some ulterior coherency that tends towards the Universal but the promotion of an experimental thinking – concepts should not solidify into “formalised theories”… but should function as part of the collective assemblages of enunciation which produce them.

-Just as D&G are seen as difficult writers, so Situationist theory is often seen as impenetrable.
-The intransigent tone of their early texts which have the avowed aim of instigating a dual power in culture can draw readers in.
+Just as D&G are seen as difficult writers, so the theory of the Situationist International (SI) is similarly seen as impenetrable.
+The intransigent tone of their early texts which had the avowed aim of instigating a dual power in culture can draw readers in.
 But the later situationists became obsessed with ideological rigour as much as they became obsessed with their own concepts.
-The theory of the spectacle became so central to the SI that in order to promote this, it meant that the SI could have no concern for the effects of their texts on their readers.
+The theory of the spectacle became so central to the SI that promoting it meant that the SI could have no concern for the effects of their texts on their readers.
 The theory of the spectacle denies the spectator any agency.
-You could either write such texts and join or you were a pro-situ.
+You could either write such texts and join the group or you were a Pro-Situ.
 The readers of SI texts are harangued for spectating and passively consuming.
-However valid the S! may be for today is not the purpose of these musings.
-What does concern me is that their texts work in a didactic way and create a barrier for those who have had enough of didacticism from the education system and its degreed emissaries.
+However valid the SI may be for today is not the purpose of these musings.
+What does concern me is that their texts work in a didactic way and create a barrier for those who have had their fill of didacticism in the education system and its degreed emissaries.
 Didacticism is a form of authoritarianism and it always returns the generation of meaning to an ‘originating’ author.
 The theory of the spectacle becomes a spectacle.
-There is a transcendentalism, a subordination to the concept and its author-god.
-It is very easy to forget that the SI were part of a Marxist tradition as their didacticism never allowed them to say so, for then they would lose their authoritarian hold.
+There is a transcendentalism, a subordination to the concept and its Author-God.
+It is very easy to forget that the SI were part of a Marxist tradition as their didacticism never allowed them to say so, for then they would lose their authoritarian hold over their readers.
 What all this means in relation to D&G is that essential components of any revolution are lacking: a polyphony of communication, mutual respect and encouragement are lost in the striving after a mythic totality…the pursuit of knowledge becomes the will to be everything.
 Perfection.
 The stronger the feeling of hierarchical eminence in another’s utterance, the more sharply defined will its boundaries be, and the less accessible will it be to penetration by retorting and commenting tendencies from outside.
-The paranoiac kills himself…the difference between a sculpted object and fog…revolutionary intransigence becomes a pose.
+The paranoiac kills himself… the difference between a sculpted object and fog… revolutionary intransigence becomes a pose.
 With D&G we do not arrive at this elitist vantage point.
 We can forget just who it is we are reading and move laterally along lines of desire liberating latent energy and transforming it into acts.
-Fuck the totality, every little counts.
+Fuck the totality, every little particularism counts.

 The SI could never have offered up their texts to be read like a record.
-What D&G are implying is that the reader can be intensified by words in a similar way to music – the most in touch with areas of non-knowledge, of experiential and intuitive understanding, the most capable of effecting over-spills.
+What D&G are implying is that the reader can be intensified by words in a similar way to how forms of music are most in touch with areas of non-knowledge, of experiential and intuitive understanding, the most capable of effecting passionate over-spills.
 They also imply, by this, a similar communicative process.
-Between themselves and their collaborative text they insert the reader as the third element, the third mind – the text becomes an interspace, a kind of collectivity, a place of imminence with n_ participants.
-There is no longer the ready-made mental block of ‘everything’, the totality which leads to inaction.
-Instead D&G offer us a text-track to loop, sample and reconfigure.
+Between themselves and their collaborative text they insert the reader as the third element, the third mind – the text becomes an interspace, a kind of assemblage, a place of imminence with n participants.
+There is no longer the ready-made mental block of ‘everything’; the totality which leads to inaction.
+Instead, D&G offer us a text-track to loop, sample and transduce.
 Fragmentation can be positive, for partial segments must always link up as machinic multiples.
-One of the important ramifications of this is not that this experience of the text is simply imaginative, the expression of desire as lack, but that the text, like the track conducts a passion that is contagious and lets loose a passion to reverberate with other passions.
-Passion becomes a schizo-political factor, the fragmentary micro is co-present with the totalising macro.
-In this way, what is revealed to us is the crucial significance and value of things which are apparently neither significant or valuable (Jorn: Critique of Political Economy).
+One of the important ramifications of this is not that this experience of the text is simply imaginative, the expression of desire as lack, but that the text, like the track conducts an emotiveness that is contagious and lets loose a passion to reverberate and come into co-presence with other passions.
+Passion becomes a schizo-political factor, the fragmentary micro is consistent with the totalising macro.
+In this way, what is revealed to us is the crucial significance and value of things which are apparently neither significant nor valuable (Jorn: Critique of Political Economy).
 The reader is brought in, the reader counts, a force is liberated and new energies are ready for disposal.
-D&Gs offering us a text that can be played has the effect of equipping us with a confidence, a lack of fear, it puts into sharp relief the imaginary barrier between the rational and the sensual (everyone is capable of sensuousness – its doesn’t depend on stockpiled knowledge) This offer of shared access retaliates against the text positing itself solely as a source of meaning whose interpretation is reserved for universitied specialists.
-If the text is like music, then, as with the track, we can take from it what we desire: the changing pace of its velocities makes the mind speed up and slow down..speed up and slow down.
+D&G’s offering us a text that can be played has the effect of equipping us with a confidence, a lack of fear, it puts into sharp relief the imaginary barrier between the rational and the sensual (everyone is capable of sensuousness – it certainly doesn’t depend on stockpiled knowledge.)
+This offer of shared access retaliates against the text positing itself solely as a source of meaning whose interpretation is reserved for specialists.
+If the text is like music, then, as with the track, we can take from it what we desire: the changing pace of its velocities makes the mind speed up and slow down… to break and to flow.

 SCHIZO – PSYCHO/SOCIAL NOMADISM